naubiomech/PythonApplication/README.md

 * Machine Learning: Train and test models for personalized control.

-* Update Toque: Change specific attributes of the exoskeleton
+* Update Torque: Change specific attributes of the exoskeleton

 ### Video Example